Banks sing new tune to serenade wary graduates

 Jones was one of hundreds of students attending a career day at the university.

-Along with blue-chip UK companies including L‘Oréal (OREP.PA), BP (BP.L) and Centrica (CNA.L), big banking brands such as Citi (C.N), Goldman Sachs (GS.N), Barclays (BARC.L) and Morgan Stanley (MS.N) laid out their stalls with jars of sweets, free leather card-holders, smiling representatives and inspiring slogans.
+Along with blue-chip UK companies including L‘Oréal , BP and Centrica, big banking brands such as Citi, Goldman Sachs, Barclays and Morgan Stanley laid out their stalls with jars of sweets, free leather card-holders, smiling representatives and inspiring slogans.

 But Citi’s ‘Unleash your potential here’ and Morgan Stanley’s ‘You have talents’ left Jones unmoved.
 He is more interested in opportunities in the public sector, which saw a 12 percent increase in applications this year, despite paying half as much as graduates starting in investment banking, according to High Fliers.